What is Trauma?

 - disruptions to usual routines, including sleep patterns, appetite and libido

-- excessive startle reflex, in response to noises, imagery or unexpected touch
+- excessive startle reflex, in response to noises, images or unexpected touch

 - erratic or hostile responses, such as outbursts of excessive anger or rage